ghostbsd/documentation/source/user/FAQ.md

 ### Why can't I compile code or ports on GhostBSD?

-GhostBSD does not come with **os-generic-userland-devtools** preinstall anymore.
-To enable the capability to compile code and ports install **os-generic-userland-devtools**.
+GhostBSD no longer comes with dev tools preinstalled.
+To enable the capability to compile code and ports, install all GhostBSD*dev packages using the following command.

 ```
-sudo pkg install os-generic-userland-devtools
+sudo pkg install -g 'GhostBSD*-dev'
 ```